rukh-debug/vstatus/README.md

 1. Open Visual Studio Code.
 2. Customize the extension's settings, such as the tracking interval and visualization options, through the extension's settings panel.
 3. As you work in Visual Studio Code, vstatus will automatically track your workspace and file durations.
-4. Access the live status image by opening the provided URL in a web browser.
-Share this URL with others to showcase your coding activity.
+4. Access the live status image by opening `localhost:<port specefied on extension setting>` in web browser.
+Serve this URL with some tunneling tool to expose on the internet.
+5. Use the image URL's on own website, github readme and so on.
 5. Enjoy visualizing and sharing your coding progress with vstatus!

 ## Configuration